Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 PRICE ON AMAZON »

 *Component prices fluctuate daily.
-Click here to check current pricing.
+Click ‘Price on Amazon’ to see the most-up-to-date price.

 FAQ: Questions to Ask Before You Build Your Budget PC